brutusd01/brutusd01/README.md

  🎮 Currently working on [Restitched](https://www.youtube.com/watch?v=3R7e1X8UE7k "Watch the reveal trailer") as a passion project in Unity3D.

+ 🏢 Currently hired as a Software Developer at Atlanticus Holdings in Atlanta.

  🍎 Beginner mindset, always looking to learn!

  🏫 Working towards a Bachelor's in Computer Science (2nd year!)